Virus Alert

 Virus Alert is a song by American musician "Weird Al" Yankovic from his twelfth studio album, Straight Outta Lynwood (2006).
 The song is a style parody of the band Sparks.
+The song serves as a satire of hoax malware warnings such as the Goodtimes virus hoax.

 Background and composition

 "Virus Alert" is an original composition by Yankovic, written in the style of the band Sparks, particularly emulating their musical approach from the mid-1970s, known for its "hyperactive, keyboard-driven sound".
 Yankovic had long been a fan of the band and had previously included their song "This Town Ain't Big Enough for Both of Us" in his polka medleys.

 Lyrically, the song satirizes the chain-like emails and virus hoaxes that were prevalent in the late 1990s and early 2000s.
 These emails often contained frantic warnings about fictional, absurdly destructive computer viruses and urged recipients to forward the message to everyone they knew.
 The song's frantic pace and over-the-top descriptions of the virus's effects parody the hyperbolic and panicked tone of these email warnings.